-- Gross Profit for each job completed
+- Gross Profit for each job completed.

-- % material used against estimate
+- Percentage material use against estimate.

-- % hours worked against estimate
+- Percentage hours worked against estimate.

-- % bids won against bids created
+- Percentage bids won against bids created.

-- Overtime hours worked versus overtime hours budgeted
+- Overtime hours worked versus overtime hours budgeted.

-- Customer call-backs versus customer call-back target
+- Customer call-backs versus customer call-back target.

 Each target above should be calculated.
 For many of the items, there should be targets created on a weekly, monthly, quarterly and annual basis.
 Targets need to be clearly and regularly communicated to the workers who most impact the results.
 Remember, what is not regularly discussed is quickly forgotten.